 Depending on the number of resources you can allocate to the pipeline development, you can set it up to get data into the warehouse directly or via third-party vendors.

-In the first case scenario, those can be manual data uploads, as well as cron jobs that would push data into the chosen storage place on a schedule.
+In the first data warehouse example, those can be manual data uploads, as well as cron jobs that would push data into the chosen storage place on a schedule.
 Note that the latter requires developer input which would automate the process.

 When it comes to the second option, the same process can be automated with tools in the market designed specifically to establish these sorts of connections between apps and services without you having to rely on developers, such as Zapier and Hevo.
 Undoubtedly, this adds another component to your pipeline, but it can become quite handy when eliminating the burden of having to manage all the heavy lifting yourself.